-A research video by MIT once showed a group of researchers had problem around the table, and the room was "listening in" on the conversation going to the Whenever a certain point was reached, such as deciding to add a new item to the agenda, or delegating a task to a member in the room, everybody had to shut up, and the moderator would speak the corresponding commands for the computer to keep up with what was going on.
+A research video by MIT once showed a group of research around the table, and the room was "listening in" on the common was rectain point was reached, such as deciding to add a new men our agenda, or delegating a task to a member in the room, everybody had to shut up, and the moderator would speak the corresponding commands for the computer to keep up with what was going on.
 It was the worst group support interface imaginable.

-Good group support software follows what's going on in the room as good as it can, trying to detect from a variety of sensors, models, and other input what the current activity and actors are, and then takes initiative on a simple, reliable level to help the actors, without presuming to understand more than it can.
+Good group support software follows what 's going on in the room as good as it can, trying to detect from a variety of sensors, models, and other input what the current activity and actors are, and then takes initiative on a simple, reliable level to help the actors, without presuming to understand more than it can.

 Computer scientists will argue that deriving this information from sensor values is not reliable, so the computer needs clear commands in order not to do something wrong.
-This is perfectly true in distributed settings with low bandwidth for human communication: If user A decides to pass control over the share mountain remote user B in a shared application, he usually has to click a button to the help of the system: social protocol.
+This is perfectly true in distributed settings with low balk communication: If user A decides to pass control over the sharr remote user B in a shared application, the usually has to click a button.

+In a collocated setting of an AE, an enormous advantage comes to the help of the system: social protocol.
 The people in the room can see and hear each other.
 If one person is controlling the mouse cursor using their laptop, and someone else wants to take over with their own laptop, they will just say so.
 The computer does not need to understand this verbal command, nor does he need to lock the cursor for everybody else but one user at a time: It can simply accept cursor movement from everybody in the room; if there's a conflict of concurrent access, the users will quickly and easily notice and resolve it among themselves.
-This approach, on the other hand, saves the users having to send explicit messages each time they wish to pass control of that cursor to someone else, making the interaction much more fluid.
+This approach, on the other hand, saves the users having to send explicit messages each time they wish to pass control of that cursor to someone else. making the interaction much more fluid.

-Examples include the design of the interaction for the iRoom's remote cursor control that allows "mouse fights" to occur, simply always using the last coordinate received; or its iClipboard feature that lets people cut and paste in a single shared clipboard or the room.
+Examples include the design of the interaction for the iRoom's remote cursor control that allows "mouse fights" to occur, simply always using the last coordinate receiver; or its iClipboard feature that lets people cut and paste in a single shared clipton.

-Sensitizer et al., in their chapter elsewhere in this book, reflect on this concept by suggesting room infrastructure in which "...users and social conventions in an environment take responsibility for actions, and the system infrastructure is responsible for providing a fluid means to execute those actions."
+Sensitizer of at al., in their chapter elsewhere in this book, reflect on this concept by sensing room infrastructure in which "...users and social conventions in an environment take responsibility for actions, and the system infrastructure is responsible for providing a fluid means to execute those actions."